Employee Scheduling for Small Businesses: 7 Best Practices For Hourly Workers

-Employee scheduling can be the bane of your existence.
-Or it can be a strategic business management tool.
-If scheduling is causing problems, maybe you need to try some new techniques.
-You can improve your employee scheduling skills.
+Managers know that employee scheduling can be a constant headache.
+Done right, however, it can also be a strategic business management tool.
+Therefore, if scheduling is causing problems, maybe you need to try some new techniques.
+Fortunately, scheduling is a skill and any manager can improve.

 How do you become a better scheduler?

 Follow these 7 best practices for hourly employee scheduling.

 Firstly, make schedules available two weeks or more in advance.
 Indeed, this helps everyone.
 For example, your employees can arrange childcare, transportation, and schedule personal activities.
 As a result, you will have less absenteeism and tardiness.

 Secondly, it shows your team that you care about their lives outside of work.
 Of course, you might need to do some adjusting after it’s published.
 But you can have most shifts in place.
 Furthermore, if you have some employees with a set schedule, it makes it easier.